-We recently signed an original equipment manufacturer agreement with Bull pursuant to which they have agreed to market, sell and support our software applications and services.
-To date, we have not generated any revenue through Bull, but expect this contribution to occur in the future.
+In May 2007, we signed an original equipment manufacturer agreement with Bull SAS ("Bull") pursuant to which they have agreed to market, sell, and support our software applications and services.
+To date, we have not generated any material revenue through Bull.